 How we use your Personal Information

 In this Section we have set out:

-The kinds of Personal Information we collect from you may vary depending upon the nature of the building services you have instructed us to provide.
+The kinds of Personal Information we collect from you may vary depending upon the nature of the building services you have instructed us, or one of our franchisees, to provide.
 Generally, we will initially collect information regarding your name, address and contact details in order to process any enquiry you may submit to us regarding the construction of your new home by us.

 Where necessary to provide building services to you, we may also collect from you the proposed building site address, evidence of your ownership of the building site address, evidence of adequate insurance, and your financial details, including the details of your financier, in order to process your payments to us.

 We may process data about your use of our website and services (“usage data“).
 The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the usage data is our analytics tracking system.
 This usage data may be processed for the purposes of analysing the use of the website and services.
 The legal basis for this processing is our legitimate interests, namely monitoring and improving our website and services.